10 Year Plan for Authentic Business

 Why “semi” instead of “full” retirement?

-One of my heroes, Mahatma Gandhi, said that the dream of “wealth without work” is one of the ills of society.
+Mahatma Gandhi said that the dream of “wealth without work” is one of the ills of society.
 I don’t believe that full passive income has true integrity.
-There are still so many people struggling in the world that your business can help even more effectively, that it’s your responsibility and opportunity to continually innovate and improve your services and products.
+There are still so many people struggling in the world that your business can help even more effectively, that it’s your opportunity (perhaps, responsibility) to continually innovate and improve your services and products.